Requiring certified cost or pricing data (10 U.S.C. chapter 271 and 41 U.S.C. chapter 35)

 Overview

-FAR 15.403-4 establishes when contracting officers must obtain certified cost or pricing data from contractors and subcontractors.
-The regulation sets a threshold—$750,000 for contracts awarded before July 1, 2018, and $2 million for those awarded on or after that date—above which certified cost or pricing data are generally required unless an exception applies.
-The rule covers prime contracts, subcontracts, and contract modifications, and details how pricing adjustments are calculated.
-It also allows for the head of the contracting activity to require certified data below the threshold in certain cases, provided the action exceeds the simplified acquisition threshold and is justified in writing.
+FAR 15.403-4 establishes when certified cost or pricing data must be obtained in federal contracting.
+It sets the threshold for requiring such data at $2.5 million for prime contracts awarded on or after July 1, 2018 (previously $950,000), subject to inflation adjustments.
+Certified cost or pricing data are required unless an exception in FAR 15.403-1(b) applies.
+The rule applies to negotiated contract awards, certain subcontracts, and contract modifications where the pricing adjustment exceeds the threshold.
+The regulation also allows the head of the contracting activity to require certified data below the threshold (but above the simplified acquisition threshold) with proper justification.
 Contractors must submit both the data and a Certificate of Current Cost or Pricing Data.
 If an exception is later found to apply, submitted data is not considered certified.
-The requirements also apply to contracts entered into on behalf of foreign governments.
+The requirements also extend to contracts made on behalf of foreign governments.

 Key Rules